koszeggy/KGySoft.CoreLibraries/README.md

 ### Dynamic Resource Management

 The KGy SOFT Core Libraries contain numerous classes for working with resources directly from .resx files.
 Some classes can be familiar from the .NET Framework.
-For example, [`ResXResourceReader`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceReader.htm), [`ResXResourceWriter`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceWriter.htm) and [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) are reimplemented by referencing only the core system assemblies (the original versions of these reside in `System.Windows.Forms.dll`, which cannot be used in all circumstances) and they got a bunch of improvements at the same time.
-For example, `ResXResourceSet` is now a read-write collection and the changes can be saved in a new .resx file (see the links above for details and comparisons and examples).
+For example, [`ResXResourceReader`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceReader.htm), [`ResXResourceWriter`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceWriter.htm) and [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) are reimplemented by referencing only the core system assemblies (the original versions of these reside in `System.Windows.Forms.dll`, which cannot be used on all platforms) and they got a bunch of improvements at the same time.
+Most importantly, they all have a `SafeMode` property, which guarantees that no assembly loading and deserialization occurs unless it is explicitly requested.
+But even if `SafeMode` is false, an item is not deserialized until it is explicitly obtained.
+Or, the [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) class is now a read-write collection and the changes can be saved in a new .resx file (see the links above for details and comparisons and examples).

 On top of those, KGy SOFT Core Libraries introduce a sort of new types that can be used the same way as a standard `ResourceManager` class:
 - [`ResXResourceManager`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceManager.htm) works the same way as the regular `ResourceManager` but works on .resx files instead of compiled resources and supports adding and saving new resources, .resx metadata and assembly aliases.